maxgreive/brand-forestry/projects/express-yourself.md

 [https://www.meinesuedstadt.de/express-yourself/](https://www.meinesuedstadt.de/express-yourself/ "https://www.meinesuedstadt.de/express-yourself/")

-This artistic facade design of a dormitory for refugees in Cologne's Südstadt in collaboration with the artist "Love".
+This artistic facade design of a dormitory for refugees in Cologne's Südstadt was painted in collaboration with the artist "Love".